Raw milk: Africa

-Milk consumption in Africa is varied across different cultures.
+Milk consumption in Africa varies across different cultures.
 Dairy consumption accounted for approximately 2.4 percent of total calories in Africa (below the 9.8 and 9.0 percent seen in North America and Europe) in 2015-2017, but has significant variations by region and culture.
 The top six African milk producing countries in terms of milk volume are Sudan, Egypt, Kenya, Ethiopia, South Africa, and Algeria.

 In tribes where milk consumption is popular, such as the Maasai tribe in Tanzania, milk is typically consumed unpasteurized.

-In Kenya in 2018 only 15% of milk was processed and the remaining 85% was consumed raw, of which 40% was consumed by farmers and their families.
-The Dairy Industry Regulations (2021) by the Kenya Dairy Board regulates the sale of raw milk.
+In Kenya in 2018, only 15% of milk was processed, and the remaining 85% was consumed raw.
+Of this 85%, farmers and their families consume 40%.
+The Dairy Industry Regulations (2021) by the Kenya Dairy Board regulate the sale of raw milk.

-In Somalia camel milk is popular, and it is traditionally consumed raw or fermented.
+In Somalia, camel milk is popular.
+It is traditionally consumed raw or fermented.

-In South Africa, raw milk sale is permitted and regulated per the "The Milk and Dairy Products Regulations- GN R 1555," however researchers posit that there are gaps in implementation.
+South Africa permits the sale of raw milk and regulates it according to the "Milk and Dairy Products Regulations- GN R 1555."
+However, researchers posit there are gaps in implementation.

 Asia

 In rural areas of Asia, where milk consumption is popular, milk is typically unpasteurized.
 In large Asian cities, raw milk is typical, especially from water buffalo.
-In most countries of Asia, laws prohibiting raw milk are nonexistent or rarely enforced.
+In most Asian countries, laws prohibiting raw milk are nonexistent or rarely enforced.
 Milk labeled as "raw" (nama) is available in Japan.
 Still, the designation means it is 100% raw, whole milk before being pasteurized.
 Unpasteurized milk is very uncommon in Japan.
 In Singapore, the sale of raw milk for human consumption is prohibited due to safety concerns outlined by the Singapore Food Agency.

 In India, milk is often drunk raw, although milk supplied in major cities is sometimes pasteurized.
 Pasteurized or not, milk is often boiled in homes before consumption.